MichaelCurrin/docsify-js-tutorial/docs/README.md

 This is really the text of heading element, which has been made lowercase and hyphenated.
 Copy this to the sidebar file and prefix it with a hash symbol.

- Note: An alternative would be use the top right nav bar to point to the Homepage, rather than sidebar as here.
+!> **Note:** An alternative would be use the top right nav bar to point to the Homepage, rather than sidebar as here.

 ### 5. Configure cover page